i255d/chef-web-docs/chef_master/source/custom_resources.rst

 =====================================================
 .. tag custom_resources_syntax

+.. note:
+To generate the /resource directory in your cookbook, from a prompt within the cookbooks name, run 'chef generate resource [name_of_custom_resouce]'.
+This will create a '/coobookname/resource/name_of_custom_resouce.rb', directory and rb file.
+Or, manualy create the directroy and rb file.

 A custom resource is defined as a Ruby file and is located in a cookbook's ``/resources`` directory.
 This file

 * Declares the properties of the custom resource